KarpelesLab/jwt/README.md

 ## Why another jwt lib?

-The main issue I have with [the existing JWT lib](https://github.com/golang-jwt/jwt) is that the syntax is too heavy.
+The main issue I have with [the existing JWT lib](https://github.com/golang-jwt/jwt) is that the syntax is too heavy and I had something else in mind in terms of what would make a convenient JWT lib.
 I've had also issues with it performing checks on incoming `crypto.Signer` objects that prevent third party signature providers such has hardware modules, and a few other things.
 JWT is a simple enough standard so building a new lib isn't that much work.

-Note that all algos are always linked (rsa, ecdsa, ed25519).
+Note that all algos are always linked (hmac, rsa, ecdsa, ed25519).
 All libs are also pulled by go's `crypto/x509` so you probably have these already compiled in.
-If go decides to avoid building these in, then I might move these away too.
+If go decides to avoid building these in, then I will move these in submodules, but for now there is no need to do so.

 ## TODO